 Along with the type of AML, the timing of when the disease is detected and how quickly treatment is started also affects outcomes.

-Overall, the 5-year survival rate for childhood AML is encouraging and ranges from 65 to 70 percent.
+Overall, the 5-year survival rate for childhood AML is encouraging and ranges from

 Cancer can be scary, especially when your child is the patient.
 But taking a proactive approach is the best way to give your child the best chance of beating their diagnosis.